pivotal/docs-platform-automation/docs/getting-started.md

 taking over management of an existing Tanzu Operations Manager with Platform Automation Toolkit:

-- For more information about deploying Concourse with Credhub and UAA, see [Install Concourse for Platform Automation](https://docs.vmware.com/en/Concourse-for-VMware-Tanzu/index.html).
+- For more information about deploying Concourse with CredHub and User Account and Authentication (UAA), see [Install Concourse for Platform Automation](https://docs.vmware.com/en/Concourse-for-VMware-Tanzu/index.html).
 - For more information about deploying Platform Automation Toolkit with a new Tanzu Operations Manager, see [Installing Tanzu Operations Manager](./how-to-guides/installing-opsman.md).